'your name': the japanese anime about body-swapping teens

 You've been called the heir to Miyazaki.
 How do you respond to that?

-I feel really honoured, but that's too much!
+I feel really honored, but that's too much!
 Miyazaki is way, way above.
 Yes, I broke the box-office record, but this is just once; Miyazaki has done it so many times and yes, I want to make more of an effort to get closer to where he is now.

 Text Oliver Lunn